luckydevboy/ifeedly/README.md

-IFeedly is a news feed application containing a list of posts users can interact with.
+IFeedly is a social media app containing a list of posts (feeds) users can interact with.

 ### Technologies I've used